A newly funded startup, Internal, says it wants to help companies better manage their internal consoles – TechCrunch

-Uber and Facebook and countless other companies that know an awful lot about their customers have found themselves in hot water for providing access broad access to sensitive customer information.
+Uber and Facebook and countless other companies that know an awful lot about their customers have found themselves in hot water for providing broad internal access to sensitive customer information.

 Now, a startup says its “out-of-the-box tools” can help protect customers’ privacy while also saving companies from themselves.
 How?
 With a software-as-a-service product that promises to help employees access the app data they need — and only the app data they need.
-Among the features the company, Internal, is offering, are search and filtering, auto-generated tasks and team queues, granular permissioning on every field, audit logs on every record, and redacted fields for sensitive information.
+Among the features the company, Internal, is offering, are search and filtering, auto-generated tasks and team queues, granular permissioning on every field, audit logs on every record and redacted fields for sensitive information.

 Whether the startup can win the trust of enterprises is the biggest question for the company, which was created by Arisa Amano and Bob Remeika, founders who last year launched the blockchain technology company Harbor.
 The two also worked together previously at two other companies: Zenefits and Yammer.